-HACA will notify the family and the owner of the family's need to move based on the occupancy of a wrong size or accessible unit within 10 business days of HACA's determination.
 HACA will offer the family the following types of continued assistance in the following order, based on the availability of assistance:

 - 1. PBV assistance in an appropriate-size unit in the same project; - 2.
 PBV assistance in the appropriate-size in another project; - 3.
 Tenant-based rental assistance under the housing choice voucher program; or - 4.
 Other comparable tenant-based rental assistance.